An OASAS - ITTIC Curriculum Collaboration: “Trauma 101”

 Learning Objectives:

-2. Participants will begin to look at trauma through the lens of their world view and their work role.
+Participants will begin to look at trauma through the lens of their worldview and their work role.

-4. Participants will develop an understanding of how trauma and adversity impacts individuals and its relationship to SUD and Addiction
+Participants will develop an understanding of how trauma and adversity impact individuals and their relationship to SUD and Addiction

-5. Using a case study identify symptoms of trauma that may indicate a trauma history.
+Using a case study, identify symptoms of trauma that may indicate a trauma history.

-8. Participants will be able to identify the trauma informed paradigm shift and the 5 values and principles of trauma informed care
+Participants will be able to identify the trauma-informed paradigm shift and the 6 values and principles of trauma-informed care

-9. Participants will identify the positive and negative this work on themselves and other staff.
+Participants will identify the positive and negative impacts this work has on themselves and other staff.

-10. Participants will identify the importance of self-care within a Trauma Informed Approach.
+Participants will identify the importance of self-care within an informed approach.

-11. Participants will access their current self-care practices and commit to doing one or more of them after the training.
+Participants will assess their current self-care practices and commit to doing one or more of them after the training.

 ”The training and facilitator (Sandy) were excellent and I could not improve either.”